Ice Nine Kills: 2022–present: A Work of Art and official film collaborations

-In July 2024, Ice Nine Kills released a cover of "Walking on Sunshine", originally by Katrina and the Waves.
-The cover was done in collaboration with Reel Big Fish.

-In September 2024, during Silver Scream Con III, the band announced a forthcoming single, "A Work of Art", to be included in Terrifier 3, and a music video also featuring Shavo Odadjian of System of a Down, to be released at the film premiere.

-The song was released on October 10, with a 15-minute long music video releasing the following day.
-On October 12, drummer Patrick Galante announced that he parted ways with the band.
+In September 2024, during Silver Scream Con III, the band announced a forthcoming single, "A Work of Art", written as an official collaboration for Terrifier 3.
+It was also announced that "A Work of Art" would have a music video featuring Shavo Odadjian of System of a Down, to be released at the Terrifier 3 premiere.
+The song was released on October 10, 2024, with a 15-minute long music video released the following day, starring David Howard Thornton and Catherine Corcoran.
+On October 12, drummer Patrick Galante announced that he had parted ways with the band.

-In April 2025, it was announced that Spencer Charnas had co-written a script with Paul Soter for a horror movie called "The Slashin' of the Christ".
+In April 2025, it was announced that Charnas had co-written a script with Paul Soter for a horror film entitled The Slashin' of the Christ.
 The film is set to be produced by Greg Nicotero, Brian Witten, and Chris Nilsson.

-The band played their Silver-Scream-A-Thon in Spring of 2025.
-They played two venues per city, each night a different album, either The Silver Scream I or Welcome To Horrorwood: The Silver Scream 2.
-Spencer and Joe discussed the shows in a cover story with Valentino Petrarca from The Aquarian.
+The band's "Silver-Scream-A-Thon" tour, which occurred in spring of 2025, involved them playing two venues in each city they visited.
+Each night would feature a different album, either The Silver Scream or The Silver Scream 2: Welcome to Horrorwood.

 On May 24, 2025, the band promoted a Memorial Day sale for Ice Nine Kills merchandise on Instagram.
 The post included an image which some fans and Metal Injection disapprovingly identified as AI-generated art, the latter referring to the imagery as "slop".
 The following day, the band issued a sarcastic response pledging to "get to the bottom of this horrific headline-making crime against Redditors", which also included another purportedly AI-generated promotional image.
 This prompted further criticism from fans and multiple metal magazines.
-In July 2025, it was announced that their next single would be titled "The Great Unknown".
-It was released on July 9.
+In July 2025, it was announced that their next single would be entitled "The Great Unknown" and would be inspired by The Matrix, the first song by the band inspired by a non-horror film series.